canonical/cloud-init/doc/rtd/topics/instancedata.rst

 v1.kernel_release
 -----------------
-This shall the running kernel `uname -r`
+This shall be the running kernel `uname -r`

 Example output: